Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 Suppose you give more time for the language to settle with the sound and formation.
 You will become more observant and learn faster, even if the tongue is tricky.

-It becomes a bit easier for those who speak the Indian language as the grammar and structure are somewhat comparable.
+It becomes somewhat easier for those who speak Indian languages, as the grammar and structure are somewhat comparable.

 As the Korean language follows Subject – Object – Verb formation, Indian languages follow the same.